Extension method

 Not all languages implement extension methods in an equally safe manner, however.
-For instance, languages such as C#, Java (via Manifold or Lombok), and Kotlin don't alter the extended class in any way, because doing so may break class hierarchies and interfere with virtual method dispatching.
-This is why these languages strictly implement extension methods statically and use static dispatching to invoke them.
+For instance, languages such as C#, Java (via Manifold, Lombok, or Fluent), and Kotlin don't alter the extended class in any way, because doing so may break class hierarchies and interfere with virtual method dispatching.
+Instead, these languages strictly implement extension methods statically and use static dispatching to invoke them.